 The government introduced a cap on the total amount of benefit that working-age households can get so that, broadly, households on out-of-work benefits will no longer get more in welfare payments than the average weekly wage for working households.

-This publication shows the number of households capped across Great Britain from the start of implementation to August 2013.
+This publication shows the number of households capped from 15 April 2013 to August 2014.
 The statistics are also broken down by:

 - amount capped (£ per week)